-Users say the effect is like having “streaming images drawn on their tongue with small bubbles,” according to Wicab Inc., the BrainPort’s Wisconsin-based maker.
+Users say the effect is like having “streaming images drawn on their tongue with small bubbles,” according to Wicab Inc., the BrainPort V100’s Wisconsin-based medical device maker.

-The BrainPort V100, already for sale in Europe and Canada, achieved a breakthrough recently when the U.S. Food and Drug Administration (FDA) approved it as an assistive device for the blind and visually impaired to use in conjunction with other aids such as a white cane or guide dog.
+The BrainPort V100 is now on the market, following Food and Drug Administration (FDA) approval, and sales (which continue) in Europe and Canada.
+The FDA had approved it as an assistive device for the blind and visually impaired to use in conjunction with other aids such as a white cane or guide dog.

 Transitioning Beyond 3D Printing

-Wicab has used 3D-printed parts for rapid prototyping in the past and will continue to use 3D printing for production of the BrainPort Vision Pro headset, Hogle said.
+Wicab has used 3D printed parts for rapid prototyping in the past and will continue to use 3D printing for production of the BrainPort V100 headset, Hogle said.
 But the company was ready to start transitioning from the 3D printing processes—fused deposition molding (FDM), stereolithography (SL), and selective laser sintering (SLS)—it has used.